lathikaaaaaa/CODSOFT/README.md

 Data Visualization Projects

-This repository contains three data visualization projects designed to analyze and present Twitter engagement metrics in Power BI.
-Each project incorporates specific criteria and interactivity features to provide meaningful insights.
+This repository contains a Power BI file combining three data visualization projects designed to analyze and present Twitter engagement metrics.
+Each visualization incorporates specific criteria and interactivity features to provide meaningful insights.

 ---